 Interactive apps in Statistics and Machine Learning Toolbox™ let you apply machine learning techniques without having to be an expert in data science.
 MATLAB also provides a single, high-performance environment for working with big data – be it structured or unstructured.
 This enables you to perform fault detection and diagnosis faster and better monitor your processes.

+With just a few lines of MATLAB code, you can build deep learning models that use your process data to predict abnormal conditions.
 Use Image Processing Toolbox™ apps to automate common processes like segmenting image data and batch processing large image data sets.
 You can use MATLAB in image processing applications such as flame characterization, thermal imaging of equipment, and plastic film quality inspection.
 With deep learning in MATLAB, you can learn feature representations directly from image and video data.

 Process Improvement with Data Modeling